A Veteran’s Resume and Job Hunting Guide

 Vermont

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Vermont Department of Labor: The Veteran Services Coordinators at this state agency can help you access job search assistance, one-on-one career counseling, and more.

-• Vermont JobLink: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• Vermont JobLink: This workforce development center offers a state-level job board as well as a various other resources for veterans seeking work.

 Virginia

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Virginia Workforce Connection: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.